a-eldar/DB-Notes/Design Theory/Decompositions Part 2.md

 Each dependency is contained in a schema
 #### Lossless
 Can go back to [[Decompositions#Lossless Join Decomposition|here]] to remember how we check.
 Intuitively, it's because every dependency exists in a schema, and we have a schema which is a superkey.
-So when using the table algorithm to check lossless, the row with the superkey will have be all **a**'s.
+So when using the table algorithm to check lossless, the row with the superkey will have to be all **a**'s.
 #### Every subschema is in 3NF
 $XA$ is necessarily 3NF because $X$ is a key there (by way of construction of $X$).
 (Proof omitted)